bethanjhn/councilwatch/README.md

 Using a very simple Python code, the bot tweets from a text document with the name of a new council using this type of technology.
 You can find the code here.
 The bot is hosted on Heroku.

 In addition, the bot also retweets tweets from a selected list of users.
 They are people or accounts who demonstrably add to the conversation about the use of algorithms in public life.
 This was programmed using IFTTT.

+In order to run this you will need Tweepy 3.7.0